roniemartinez/dude/docs/advanced/13_selenium.md

 # Selenium Scraper

-Option to use [Selenium](https://github.com/SeleniumHQ/Selenium) as parser instead of Playwright has been added in [Release 0.9.0](https://github.com/roniemartinez/dude/releases/tag/0.9.0).
+Option to use [Selenium](https://github.com/SeleniumHQ/Selenium) as parser backend instead of Playwright has been added in [Release 0.9.0](https://github.com/roniemartinez/dude/releases/tag/0.9.0).
 Selenium is an optional dependency and can only be installed via `pip` using the command below.

 === "Terminal"